-Britain puts Lancashire into highest Covid alert tier
+Britain puts Lancashire into highest COVID alert tier

-LONDON: Britain put the area of Lancashire in northwest England into the highest Covid alert level on Friday, meaning it will face the toughest restrictions to curb the spread of the virus, including the closure of pubs.
+LONDON, Oct 16 (Reuters) - Britain put the area of Lancashire in northwest England into the highest COVID alert level on Friday, meaning it will face the toughest restrictions to curb the spread of the virus, including the closure of pubs.

 Cases have grown rapidly in the region that is home to towns such as Burnley, Blackburn, Blackpool and Preston, forcing Lancashire into the very high alert level of Tier 3, along with nearby Liverpool and Merseyside.